Bhart97/CDE-project/module/part b/README.md

 By the end of this learning, you will have successfully provisioned a compute resource and managed objects with the S3 bucket, connect and install software packages on your EC2 instances, and created an ELB to distribute traffic across your backend web servers.

-**REQUIRED:** _Terminate_ all compute resources that you have created: EC2 instances and ELB.
+**REQUIRED:** _Terminate_ all resources that you have created for this module: EC2 instances, target group, and ELB (can ignore contents in the S3 bucket).

 ## Working on the Cloud: Automation (Intermediate)

 This learning path will similarly create web hosting servers but with more emphasis on resource and configuration management to achieve automation.
-Students will be responsible for managing more than one resource at a time and all previously created resources should be terminated to have a more manageable work environment.
+Students will be responsible for managing more than one resource at a time and all previously created resources should be terminated before moving forward.

 **1. Resource Management**